 Properties of ginseng

 The virtues of ginseng are attributable to different components present in its roots.
-In addition to good content in vitamins, essential oil, and polysaccharides (panaxani), it should be noted the presence of triterpenic saponins, called ginsenosides, the main active ingredients of the drug.
+In addition to good content in vitamins, essential oil, and polysaccharides (panaxani), it should be noted the presence of triterpene saponins, called ginsenosides, the main active ingredients of the drug.

 Studies on Ginseng